 Building a strong onboarding process is the best way to welcome, and retain, new employees.
 Effective onboarding is all about planning ahead and thinking from your new employee’s point of view.
 It doesn’t begin and end on your new hire’s first day with you.
 It starts at the beginning of your hiring process and ends when your new employee is fully settled into their role.

-Here’s a planning timeline and some checklists that HR professionals and hiring managers can use to design a good employee onboarding experience:
+Here’s a planning timeline and some checklists (plus this onboarding new hire checklist) that HR professionals and hiring managers can use to design a good employee onboarding experience:

 Hiring and onboarding are often treated as separate.
 But their edges blur.
 New hires get their first impressions of your company during your hiring process, so your candidate experience efforts should be as thoughtful and welcoming as the rest of your onboarding efforts: